Leafwing-Studios/Emergence/design/src/high-level/mechanical-translation.md

   - guided evolution: research analogue used to modify and enhance existing species
   - assimilation: research analogue used to add new species to the colony
 - **Production enhancements**
-  - pheromones: spent manually by the player to temporarily and locally enhance
+  - intent: spent manually by the player to temporarily and locally enhance
   - upgrades: done via guided evolution, affecting all organisms of that strain
-  - enhancements: pheromones can be produced and applied automatically via workers
+  - enhancements: higher quality fertilizers can be produced and applied automatically via workers
 - **Multiple transportation options**
   - Many species, and species variants
 - **Cyclic production pathways**